 – Sri Chinmoy

 Spirituality, the inner religion finds no conflict with science.
-However, to spirituality, the materialistic world holds little attraction, for spirituality and mysticism is concerned with what lies beyond the mental and physical plane.
-To a scientist, mystical experiences, consciousness and the existence of an all pervading divine consciousness are impossible to prove (some scientists would even claim what can not be proved with the ordinary senses cannot have a reality or can be explained through other phenomenon such as hypnotism.
+However, to spirituality, the materialistic world holds little attraction, for spirituality and mysticism are concerned with what lies beyond the mental and physical plane.
+To a scientist, mystical experiences, consciousness and the existence of an all-pervading divine consciousness are impossible to prove (some scientists would even claim what cannot be proved with the ordinary senses cannot have a reality or can be explained through other phenomena such as hypnotism.

 “The religion that is afraid of science dishonors God and commits suicide.”